The Surprising Reasons Some Kids Avoid Physical Activity

 In this article:

-Just how much physical activity is recommended for kids?
+How much physical activity is recommended for kids and teens?

 Why kids shy away from exercise

-And of course, some kids simply aren’t into sports or outdoor play, or they go through phases in which they’re less interested.
+- Some kids simply aren’t into sports or outdoor play, or they go through phases in which they’re less interested.
 Creative forms of exercise—involving artwork or music, for instance—can help motivate these children.
-(Read on for specific ideas.)

-Physical activity is just harder for some kids
+Why physical activity is harder for some kids

-“Parents don’t always notice, but some children are naturally clumsier than others,” says Hill.
-It’s not that clumsy kids don’t like sports, but they might feel embarrassed around more athletic friends—or frustrated when they have trouble mastering a skill.
+Some kids are naturally clumsier than others.
+It’s not that clumsy kids don’t like sports, but they may feel embarrassed around more athletic friends—or frustrated when they have trouble mastering a skill.

 Fun ways to get kids moving

-For those kids who don’t like outdoor play or sports, Strong4Life exercise physiologist Kathleen Smith offers some outside-the-box ideas:
+For kids who don’t enjoy outdoor play or sports, Strong4Life exercise physiologist Kathleen Smith offers some outside-the-box ideas:

 - Choose your child’s favorite book and do a themed scavenger hunt.
 A Harry Potter lover, for example, could hunt for an owl or a broom on someone’s porch.
 Or you could take your child on a Pokémon walk.